-If your furnace fails to work correctly, you may avoid the inconvenience and cost of a service call by checking the troubleshooting section on page 40 before you call for service.
+If your furnace fails to work correctly, you may avoid the inconvenience and cost of a service call by checking the troubleshooting section on pages 34 and 35 before you call for service.

 WARNING: If the information in this manual is not followed exactly, a fire or explosion may result causing property damage, personal injury or loss of life.